nnarain/nnarain.github.io/_posts/2015-12-05-Blog Comments using Github's Issue Tracker.md

 layout: post
 title: Blog Comments using Github's Issue Tracker
 description: How to add a comment section to your blog site using Github's Issue Tracker
-tag: html css bootstrap jekyll github-api
+tag: html css bootstrap jekyll
 thumbnail: /assets/2015/12/05/thumbnail.png
 repo_url: http://github.com/nnarain/nnarain.github.io
 issue_number: 17
+next_post: 2015-12-05-Blog Comments using Github's Issue Tracker.
+Part 2
 ---

 If you, like me, are using Github Pages to host you blog site you know that there is no serve side scripting avaiable (no Ruby, no Python, no Java, no SQL!).